Getting your Trinity Audio player ready...

 In the June 2 election, Santa Clara County voters will decide on a new parcel tax that is meant to protect open spaces, wildlife habitat, water resources and agricultural land in the county.

-If approved, this tax will be applicable within the district’s boundaries, which encompasses all county lands, except the city of Gilroy, and the lands under the management of the Midpeninsula Regional Open Space District.
+If approved, this tax will be applicable within the open space authority’s boundaries, which encompasses all county lands, except the city of Gilroy, and the lands under the management of the Midpeninsula Regional Open Space District.

 According to an impartial analysis of the measure by County Counsel Tony LoPresti, proceeds from the tax will be used for the protection of land and water resources and mitigation of wildfire risk, in accordance with the Santa Clara Valley Greenprint, a 30-year conservation priorities plan drafted by the district authority.